dulimarta/spherical-easel/docs/src/quickstart/explorestyle.md

 - Clicking and release on each of the three vertices of the triangle, while holding down the <KeyShortcuts macOpt pcAlt /> key or
 - Pushing the <KeyShortcuts macLetter="p" pcLetter="p" /> (after which the points should be highlighted) and then clicking anywhere in the sphere Canvas **WITHOUT** moving the mouse.

-Next select the Style Drawer <IconBase icon-name="styledDrawer" /> on the right side of the screen.
-A collection of icons should
+Next select the Style Drawer <IconBase icon-name="styleDrawer" /> on the right side of the screen.
+A collection of icons should appear:

-By either right clicking on any vertex of the triangle and selecting settings from the menu, or by activating the Objects tab (TODO:AddIconImagine) and clicking on the three vertical dots at the end of the row containing the information about any one of the points or by clicking the Settings Icon (TODO:AddIconImage) in the upper right corner of the Sphere Canvas, activate the Style Panel.
-The Style Panel should appear on the right side of the application window and contain several tabs.
-Each of the tabs allows you to adjust certain features of the selected object, in this case the point that is the focus (the one you selected).
-Notice that their are options for adjusting the front and back styles either automatically using the global contrast variable or manually.
-See if you can change the label of one of the points to $A$ and display it.
+- <IconBase icon-name="labelTextEditTab" /> Text Editor: For adjusting the size and rotation angle of the selected labels.
+- <IconBase icon-name="labelTextFamilyTab" /> Text Family Editor: Changes the decorations and font family of the label.
+- <IconBase icon-name="labelColorFamilyTab" /> Text Fill Editor: Change the fill color for the label on the front and the back.
+- <IconBase icon-name="closePanelRight" />: To close the Style Drawer.

+Use the current multi-selected points to enlarge the points of the triangle.
+Next try to hide all but one of the labels and change the name (i.e. label text) in the remaining visible label to $A$.

 TODO: add image showing this intermediate step